agme2019/Stock-Price-Prediction-using-LSTM/LSTM code/README.md

 **Model Complexity:**
 Exploring more complex architectures or different types of recurrent layers may yield better results.

-This code serves as a solid foundation for stock price prediction using LSTM, with potential enhancements in areas like hyperparameter tuning, performance metrics, and model complexity.
+This code serves as a foundation for stock price prediction using LSTM, with potential enhancements in areas like hyperparameter tuning, performance metrics, and model complexity.